MauriceKuenicke/Numerical_Methods_in_Astrophysics/session_03/README.txt

 3.2 Bug Huntig Exercise
     For large values of i (i>12) it can be seen that the mean value becomes negative.
 This indicates an integer overflow, because REAL(n) is always positive.
-So in line 26 of the code shown in the equation mean = SUM(values)/REAL(n), at least partially negative values for value must have been summed.
+So in line 26 of the code shown in the equation mean = SUM(values)/REAL(n), at least partially negative values for "values" must have been summed.
 If one looks closely at the output, it is noticeable that the mean value does not increase as expected when i = 9.
 This means that the effect of the integer overflow can already be felt with a ten-digit number.
 In the second case, this leads to errors in the displayed calculation of the standard deviation, since the "values" values are squared.
 This explains the observed deviation at i=4, since such a 5-digit number squared already represents a 10-digit number.